 In review of this matter, the Committee concluded that the lack of synchronization would produce a gap of 46 days or more.
 According to language provided in §682.102(e)(5) and §682.209(a), the payment of principal and interest on a Consolidation loan is due from the borrower within 60 days after the loan is disbursed and also within 60 days after the last day of a deferment or forbearance period.
-According to §682, Appendix D, in cases when reinsurance is lost due to a failure to timely establish a first payment due date, the earliest unexcused violation would be the 46th day after the date the first payment due date should have been established.
-Therefore, if a lender establishes different payment due dates for portions of the single Consolidation loan, the lender has not established a payment due date in accordance with federal regulations since a payment due date was not established for the single Consolidation loan.
-Under current rules, reinsurance would be lost on the 106th (60 + 46) day after the date the lender should have established the repayment of the single Consolidation loan.
+According to §682, Appendix D, in cases when reinsurance is lost due to a failure to timely establish a first payment due date, the earliest unexcused violation would be the 46^{th} day after the date the first payment due date should have been established.
+Therefore, if a lender established a payment due date in accordance with federal regulations since a payment due date was not established for the single Consolidation loan.
+Under current rules, reinsurance would be lost on the 106^{th} (60 + 46) day after the date the lender should have established the repayment of the single Consolidation loan.